flashbots/flashbots-docs/docs/flashbots-data/mev-inspect-py/overview.md

 - swaps and [arbitrages](https://twitter.com/bertcmiller/status/142763202826305946://twitter.com/bertcmiller/status/1427632028263059462)
 - ...and more

-Data is stored in Postgres for analysis
+All data is stored in Postgres for querying and analysis

+To get started, check out the [quick start](/docs/flashbots-data/mev-inspect-py/quick_start)

+To see which data inspect produces, check out the [data](/docs/flashbots-data/mev-inspect-py/data/classified_traces) section